Client: Scott Brownrigg

-To usher CABI into the future, architects Scott Brownrigg have designed what promises to be an aesthetically striking new building.
-The project began on site in January 2019 with Perega having been appointed to provide full civil and structural engineering services for the project.
+To usher CABI into the future, architects Scott Brownrigg designed an aesthetically striking new building.
+The project began on site in January 2019 with Perega appointed to provide full civil and structural engineering services for the project.

-Work has already begun on the first-floor structure, consisting of a hybrid precast/in situ podium.
-A precast twin wall system is exploited for the concrete walls.
+Work began on the first-floor structure, consisting of a hybrid precast/in situ podium.
+A precast twin wall system was exploited for the concrete walls.
 Using precast concrete provides a high-quality finish to exposed surfaces as well as the thermal mass required for the scheme.
 Further, an extensive green roof is supported by a steel roof structure, which sits on steel columns directly bearing onto the podium columns below.

 Perega also provided civil engineering expertise in the form of drainage and hard paving design, requiring the detailed development of a strategy, which was challenging due to a high-water table and high infiltration rates.